Why and how I developed the RACE marketing planning framework

 At the same time, I found that marketers I talked to were often keen to develop a plan for digital marketing, but were unsure where to start or how to structure it.
 There were also challenges of how digital marketing should be integrated with traditional communications planning since many key marketing outcomes still occur offline.
 RACE is often thought of as a digital marketing planning framework, but I developed it to help integrated digital marketing and traditional marketing activities.
 Other marketing models such as PR Smith’s strategy process framework SOSTAC® were available, but they didn’t reference the specific digital marketing activities needed to manage key digital marketing activities like search, content, website, email or content marketing.

-You can learn more about how to apply RACE, SOSTAC® and other models in the free Smart Insights downloads summarizing classic marketing models and digital marketing models.
-They were created by CIM tutor Annmarie Hanlon in collaboration with us to provide a free reference for students and professionals looking to apply models to businesses.
+You can learn more about how to apply RACE, SOSTAC® and other models using the free Smart Insights downloads summarizing classic marketing models and digital marketing models.
+They were created by CIM tutor and Cranfield School of Management lecturer Annmarie Hanlon in collaboration with us to provide a free reference for students and professionals looking to apply models to businesses.
+Smart Insights Free membership also includes templates developed by Dave Chaffey and colleagues for creating marketing and digital marketing plans.Free digital marketing planning templates

 Why use the RACE model?